MusicNet: Compact Convolutional Neural Network for Real-time Background Music Detection: Related works

 \section{Related works}

-The MIREX speech and music detection challenge~\cite{mirex_challenge} fueled the interest of the research community in music detection.
+The Music Information Retrieval Evaluation eX- change (MIREX) 2018 challenge~\cite{mirex_challenge} fueled the interest of the research community in music detection.
 This challenge was motivated by the need for speech and/or music detection for real-world tasks such as audio broadcasts where music can co-exists with speech and noise or may occur alone.
 Detecting audio segments with music can help apply music-specific methods on audio signals to achieve the desired impact~\cite{mirex_challenge}.
 The MIREX challenge has four tasks: Music Detection, Speech Detection, Music~\& Speech Detection, and Music Relative Loudness Estimation~\cite{mirex_challenge}.
 A CNN model with Mel-scale kernel was leveraged for music detection in broadcasting audio~\cite{jang2019music}.
 The Mel-scale kernel in CNN layers helped in learning robust features where the Mel-scale dictates the kernel size.
 This model was trained on 52 hours of mixed broadcast data containing approximately 50\% music; 24 hours of broadcast audio with a music ratio 50-76\% was used as a test set.
 This test set included representative genres for broadcast audio in English, Spanish, and Korean languages~\cite{jang2019music}.